CapeNext: Rethinking and Refining Dynamic Support Information for Category-Agnostic Pose Estimation: Experiment

 \subsection{Main Results}

 We compare CapeNext with eight SOTA methods including POMNet, CapeFormer, ESCAPE \cite{nguyen2024escape}, MetaPoint, X-Pose \cite{yang2024x}, SDPNet, GraphCape and our baseline CapeX.
 As Table \ref{tab:main-results} shows, with Swinv2-T as backbone, CapeNext outperforms other methods by an average of 0.76\% under the 1-shot setting, validating the efficacy of our HCMI module and DSFR module.
-More results with HRNet-w32, ViT-Base-16 and DINOv2-ViT-S as backbone are also provided.
+More results other backbones are also provided.